Coastal Carolina vs. Texas State NCAA Football Odds, Plays and Insights | November 20, 2021

 Texas State Stats and Trends

+- In Texas State's 10 games this year, it has five wins against the spread.

-- Texas State's games this season have hit the over on five of 10 set point totals (50%).
+- Texas State's games this year have hit the over on five of 10 set point totals (50%).

-- When Texas State records more than 19.8 points, it is 5-3 against the spread and 3-5 overall.
+- Texas State is 5-3 against the spread and 3-5 overall in games when it scores more than 19.8 points.

-- When Texas State churns out over 326.1 yards, the team is 4-3 against the spread and 3-4 overall.
+- When Texas State totals over 326.1 yards, the team is 4-3 against the spread and 3-4 overall.

-- The Bobcats have turned the ball over 11 more times (20 total) than the Chanticleers have forced a turnover (9) this season.
+- This year the Bobcats have turned the ball over 20 times, 11 more than the Chanticleers' takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.